engity-com/bifroest/docs/reference/authorization/oidc.md

 This provides an easy way for SSO in all types of organizations, small or big.
 See [use cases for more details](../../usecases.md).

-Currently the following flow of OpenID Connect is supported:
+Currently, the following flow of OpenID Connect is supported:

 * [Device Auth](#device-auth)